 So how does Dan Brown do it?
 I decided to find out some more about him and what we, as authors, can learn from him.

 - Research is key.
 His novels are based on real artwork and real history but twisted into fiction to create a great story rooted in enough facts to keep it credible.
-He spent a year researching before writing “The Da Vinci Code” and utilises the “thriller as academic lecture” approach.
+He spent a year researching before writing “The Da Vinci Code” and utilizes the “thriller as academic lecture” approach.

-- A little controversy helps with the marketing.
+- A little controversy helps with marketing.
 “The Da Vinci Code” had a lot of people upset about the divinity of Jesus and even the Catholic Church weighed into the debate.
 This got a lot of publicity for the book and the author.
-Brown also got sued by Baigent & Leigh, the authors of “The Holy Blood & the Holy Grail”, which also increased publicity.
+Brown also got sued by Baigent & Leigh, the authors of “The Holy Blood & The Holy Grail”, which also increased publicity.

 - If you find a great character, keep writing about him.
 Professor Robert Langdon is an excellent character.
 I'm not aware of any other symbologists in fiction (before Langdon anyway) and there are certainly enough symbols to make for many sequels.

 - Persist and keep writing.
 “The Da Vinci Code” was the fourth book that Dan Brown wrote (although he also co-wrote others before), but it was the catalyst for his success.
-If he had given up after the firest book, he would not have made it to the multi-millionaire he must be today.
+If he had given up after the first book, he would not have made it to the multi-millionaire he must be today.